-Click the Next button to go to the next page and Click the Previous button to return the previous page.
+Click the Next button to go to the next page and Click the Previous button to return to the previous page.

-4.9 USB Settings
+4.8 USB Settings

-Figure 4-48 The USB Settings menu
+Figure 4-31 The USB Settings menu

-There are four submenus under the USB Settings menu (shown in Figure 4-48), Storage Sharing, FTP Server, Media Server, Print Server and User Accounts.
+There are five submenus under the USB Settings menu (shown in Figure 4-31): Storage Sharing, FTP Server, Media Server, Print Server and User Accounts.
 Click any of them, and you will be able to configure the corresponding function.

-4.9.1 Storage Sharing
+4.8.1 Storage Sharing

-Choose menu "USB Settings → Storage Sharing", you can configure a USB disk drive attached to the Router and view volume and share properties such as share name, capacity, used space, and free space, etc on this page as shown below.
+Choose menu "USB Settings→Storage Sharing", and then you can configure a USB disk drive attached to the router on this page as shown in Figure 4-32.

-Figure 4-49 Storage Sharing
+Figure 4-32 Storage Sharing

-- Service Status Indicates the Network Sharing service's current status.
-You can click the Start button to start the Storage Sharing service and click the Stop button to stop it. - Volume The volume name of the USB drive the users have access to.
-Volume 1-8 is mapping to USB port1, and Volume 9-16 is mapping to USB port2. - > Capacity The storage capacity of the USB driver. - Used The used space of the USB driver. - Free The available space of the USB driver. - > Use% - The percentage of the used space. - > Shared - Indicates the shared or non-shared status of the volume.
+- Service Status Indicates the Storage Sharing service's current status, started or stopped.
+You can click the Start button to start the Storage Sharing service and click the Stop button to stop it. - > Volume The volume name of the USB drive the users have access to. - Capacity The storage capacity of the USB driver. - Used The used space of the USB driver. - > Free The available space of the USB driver. - Use% The percentage of the used space. - > Shared Indicates the shared or non-shared status of the volume.
 When the volume is shared, you can click the Disable to stop sharing the volume; when volume is non-shared, you can click the Enable button to share the volume.